 Manual flash mode allow you to turn down the strength of the light a flash throws onto your subject, which helps eliminate those weird shadows.

 Adjusting manual flash actually isn’t too tough to learn—it’s simply a matter of changing the flash mode and adjusting the intensity: 1/1 is full power, 1/2 is half power and so on.

 Along with those fractions, you’ll also see flash compensation values—these are just like exposure compensation, only work to turn the flash output up or down.

-Understanding how to adjust flash modes is straightforward, but unlike learning manual modes, there isn’t a built-in meter, so there is some trial and error (and some guess work) to find what settings work best for different scenarios.
+Understanding how to adjust flash mode is straightforward, but unlike learning manual mode, there isn’t a built-in meter, so there is some trial and error (and some guess work) to find what settings work best for different scenarios.

 Along with adjusting the intensity of the flash, hot shoe flashes have even more ways you can avoid those harsh shadows.
 Indoors, bouncing the flash off a light coloured wall or ceiling creates a much softer light without that “flash look.”

 Using a flash diffuser and even taking the flash off-camera with a wireless flash kit will not only allow you to add light to any scene, but to create different lighting effects too.

 Shutter speed helps prevent motion blur—or creates neat blur effects.
 Panning, or moving as the subject moves, with a slower shutter speed will blur the background while keeping the subject sharp.